All Hands Nodes Meeting 2023 & more

 On Thursday, April 20, the day opened with use cases from EOSC-Life, sharing the good news about different cloud-based solutions and tools developed with funding from the project, showing success stories from EOSC-Life open calls, and highlighting perspectives and goals in other running EC projects that bring Imaging datasets to the European Open Science Cloud (EOSC).The concluding panel discussion highlighted the efforts made on the level of the scientific community and policy makers to implement EOSC and explored long-term sustainability perspectives.

 We were so happy to spend these days with representatives from our Nodes, FAIR data and open science enthusiasts, EOSC and EOSC-Life partners and industry board members, and Open Access journal representatives.
-Thanks to all of the speakers, chair people and attendees for making this a lively event with lots of fruitful discussions, and to the Euro-BioImaging Bio-Hub for the organization.
+Thanks to all of the speakers, chair people and attendees for making this a lively event with lots of fruitful discussions, and to the Euro-BioImaging Bio-Hub for the organisation.
 Looking forward to seeing everyone in Torino next Spring!